wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_decoderawtransaction.md

 ---
-title: dash:decoderawtransaction \[POST\]
+title: decoderawtransaction - Dash
-description: Decodes a serialized transaction hex string into a JSON objectdescribing the transaction.
+description: Example code for the decoderawtransaction json-rpc method. Сomplete guide on how to use decoderawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters